codedbycupidity/codedbycupidity/README.md

 ### Hi there!
 I'm Layla  ˚⋆𐙚｡⋆𖦹.✧˚

 - 🔭 I’m currently a rising Sophomore at UCF studying Computer Science!
-- 🌱 I’m currently learning about Generative AI as a UCF Undergrad Researcher.
+- 🌱 I’m currently learning about Human Factors as a UCF Undergrad Researcher.
 - 💬 Ask me about my projects!
 - Thanks for stopping by my page! ≽^•⩊•^≼